 Sign up to our newsletter.

 A High Roast Coffee.
-Strong, rich and smooth.
+Strong and full-bodied, rich, and smooth.
+A mellow acidity with sweet florals and chocolate notes.
 Good for a very strong cup of coffee, especially a powerful espresso!

 Another traditional "Cuban Coffee" also called a Cafecito or Cubano is a shot of espresso sweetened with demerara sugar, the sugar being added first so the coffee blends with the sugar as it brews.
 Said to create a smoother cup.